 A regular acoustic guitar won’t have any electronics and output abilities and will be more of a what you see is what you get sort of deal.

 Steel String or Nylon

-A steel string guitar will have a larger, more resonant sound will really ring out compared to a nylon string guitar.
+A steel-string guitar will have a larger, more resonant sound that will really ring out compared to a nylon string guitar.